Lymantria dispar in the United States: Host species

-Spongy moth larvae prefer oak trees, but may feed on many species of trees and shrubs, both hardwood and conifer.
+Gypsy moth larvae prefer oak trees, but may feed on many species of trees and shrubs, both hardwood and conifer.
 In the eastern US, the gypsy moth prefers oaks, aspen, apple, sweetgum, speckled alder, basswood, gray and paper birch, poplar, willow, and hawthorns, amongst other species.
 The gypsy moth avoids ash trees, tulip-tree, cucumber tree, American sycamore, butternut, black walnut, catalpa, flowering dogwood, balsam fir, cedar, American holly, and mountain laurel and rhododendron shrubs, but will feed on these in late instars when densities are extremely high.
 Older larvae feed on several species of softwood that younger larvae avoid, including cottonwood, hemlock, Atlantic white cypress, and pine and spruce species native to the east.

 Moth rash

-The spongy moth caterpillar has been reported to produce a poison ivy-like rash on some humans coming into contact with the hairs of the larval stage.
+The gypsy moth caterpillar has been reported to produce a poison ivy-like rash on some humans coming into contact with the hairs of the larval stage.
 The contact can be direct or even indirect, if the small hairs are carried by the wind and onto the skin or clothing of a person.
-Spongy moth rashes were documented in the early 1980s, during a major infestation in the Northeastern United States.
+Gypsy moth rashes were documented in the early 1980s, during a major infestation in the Northeastern United States.
 In coastal Maine and Cape Cod, Massachusetts, caterpillar-triggered rash is much more likely due to exposure to the browntail moth (Euproctis chrysorrhoea).